learn-co-curriculum/phase-3-common-data-types/README.md

 ```

 You can also create a new string by using the `String` class constructor method
-(though it's not common you'd need to):
+(though it's not something you'd need to do commonly):

 ```rb
 String.new("I'm a string")
 ```

-If you want use string interpolation in Ruby, use double quotes like so:
+If you want to use string interpolation in Ruby, use double quotes like so:

 ```rb
 # Ruby